daafith/haskellsandbox/fizzbuzz/listcomprehension/README.md

 Implementation of FizzBuzz using list comprehension.
 I assumed I needed to implement the restriction `1 to 100` as a closed interval `[1,100]`.
 Follow the commits if you want to see the TDD approach.
 I only skipped the TPP on the filtering because I was lazy.

 ## Run fizzbuzz
-Use the [GHCi](http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html) to load the module and run the fizzbuzz
+Use the [GHCi](http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html) to load the module and run fizzbuzz
 ```
 $ ghci
 Prelude> :l FizzBuzz.hs